github/training-kit/downloads/subversion-migration.md

 `git svn rebase`

-Keep in mind this rewrites history and your Git commit refs will be different than before the command is run.
+Keep in mind this rewrites local Git history and your Git commit refs will be different than before the command is run.

 ## Subversion tooling bridge via GitHub

-For users familiar with Subversion toolsets and clients, [GitHub fully supports and bridges communications for the central repository](https://help.github.com/articles/support-for-subversion-clients/).
-All Subversion commits directed to a GitHub hosted repository will automatically be converted to Git commit history.
+For users familiar with Subversion toolsets and clients, [GitHub fully supports and bridges communications to the central repository](https://help.github.com/articles/support-for-subversion-clients/).
+All Subversion commits directed at a GitHub hosted repository will automatically be converted to Git commits.

 * [Topics about branch strategies with SVN](https://github.com/blog/1178-collaborating-on-github-with-subversion)
 * Patterns for updating `trunk` or GitHub default branch equivalent